Lake Conestee Nature Park

 - 1 Spanco Drive (from Conestee Rd. take Spanco Dr. past Conestee Mill, parking lot and trailhead located on the right)

-Directions to all 5 entrances can be found on the Lake Conestee Nature park website.
+A map showing all 5 entrances can be found on the Lake Conestee Nature Park website.

-Note that the parking lots on Henderson Avenue and at 601 Henderson Avenue are gated.
-Members of the Belmont Fire Department open the gates at 8 a.m.
-If they are closed, park on the side of the road and enter on foot.
-The Park gates are closed at dusk.
+Note that the parking lots on Henderson Avenue and at 601 Fork Shoals Road are gated.
+If the gates are closed, park on the side of the road and enter on foot.
+The gates are closed at dusk.
 The other parking lots are permanently open.
-There are public restrooms at the Belmont Fire Department trail-head.
-There are no other facilities in the park.
-In the opinion of this reviewer the best trail-head to start birding is the Spanco Drive trailhead.
+There are 2 sets of public restrooms in the area off Mauldin Road and at the Belmont Fire Department trail-head.
+In the opinion of this reviewer the best places to start birding are either Spanco Drive (access to the South Bay lake and the paved Swamp Rabbit Trail) and Mauldin Road (access to both East and West Bays and numerous natural surface trails).

 Birds to look for